-Magnetic resonance technologists, or MRI technologists, produce diagnostic images using equipment that generates radio waves and a strong magnetic field.
-They apply their extensive knowledge of anatomy, pathology and physiology as well as their patient care skills in order to obtain the necessary images and monitor patients during scans.
+Magnetic resonance technologists (or MRI technologists), produce diagnostic images using equipment that generates radio waves and a strong magnetic field.
+They apply their extensive knowledge of anatomy, pathology and physiology, as well as their patient care skills, to obtain images and monitor patients during scans.

 - find tumours, especially in the brain and spine

-Because MRI’s are a unique type of technology, there are special requirements for patient care and safety.
+Because MRIs are a unique type of technology, they require special considerations for patient care and safety.
 MR Technologists are responsible for anyone (patients, staff, visitors) who comes in contact with the MRI’s powerful magnetic field.
 MR Technologists set the machines and related equipment to operate properly.
 When patients need contrast media (dye) to make images visible, the MR Technologists are the ones who inject it.
-While the scanning is being done, the MR Technologist checks the images as they show up on the monitor.
+During the scan, the MR Technologist checks the images as they show up on the monitor.